F1: They deny that Christian Horner will be fired from Red Bull Racing before the Australian Grand Prix

 {{/main}}

-One day before the starting flag, the case of the Briton who will remain as boss of the Red Bulls was resolved despite the fact that a rumor arose that the team would fire Christian Horner before the Saudi Arabia Grand Prix.
+One day after the departure flag, the case of the British, who will remain as director of the Bulls Reds despite the fact that a rumor arose that the team would fire Christian Horner before the Saudi Arabian Grand Prix.

-As reported by the media F1-Insider.com, the energy drink company would remove Christian Horner from his position due to everything he has generated within the Austrian team.
+According to the media 'F1-Insider.com', the energy drink company would remove Christian Horner from his position due to everything he has generated in the team environment due to his accusation.

-However, this information was later denied by a Red Bull Racing spokesperson due to the full support that exists between the shares and members of Red Bull Racing with Christian Horner.
+However, this information was later denied by a spokesperson for Red Bull Racing for the full support that exists among the shareholders and members of the board Red Bull Racing with Christian Horner.

-“As Christian (Horner) has said, he is grateful for the full support of shareholders and that remains the case,” the spokesperson told 'The Telegraaf' newspaper.
+“Just as he said Christian (Horner)is grateful for the full support of shareholders and that remains the case,” the spokesperson told 'The Telegraaf' newspaper.

-Formula One will have to wait several days to continue the 2024 season.
-The Australian Grand Prix, the third race of the year, will take place on Saturday, March 23 from the Albert Park Circuit in Melbourne.
+The Formula One You will have to wait several days to continue the 2024 season.
+He Australian Grand Prix-third race of the year-, will take place on Saturday, March 23 from the Albert Park Circuit in Melbourne.

 Haven't you checked out Amazon?
 Look at THIS LINK their best products.